3 minute read.

 Do this and all internal problems, fears and anxieties lose their grip.
 It happens Instantly as we begin to live consciously in the present moment.
 Free from the attachment to the over thinking mind.
 In the present we find freedom from all mental health issues.
 Obsessive thinking and behaviours fall away, replaced by a natural intuition and discernment to deal with life without struggling.

-By living in this conscious state, brought about by a very special non-contemplative meditation we have everything we need to overcome fears and un-manageability.
+By living in this conscious state, brought about by a very special free non-contemplative meditation exercise, we have everything we need to overcome fears and un-manageability.
 We find a new way to exist that can never fail to affect our children in a positive way.
 No matter how far we’ve fallen in the past, or how much we are fighting with presently.

 Life doesn’t need to be a struggle ever again.